 If you’re an employer who is preparing to reopen business or to begin reopening your office/premises, now is the time to be putting together a plan for how you will achieve this.

-We recently spoke to health & safety expert Alison Schreiber (The HR Dept), who gave us some excellent advice on preparing your employees for returning to the workplace.
-You can watch that webinar here, or read on for an overview of what employers need to be thinking about in the run up to returning to the workplace.
+We recently spoke to health & safety expert Alison Schreiber (The HR Dept Durham), who gave us some excellent advice on preparing your employees for returning to the workplace.
+You can watch our webinar on handling the return to work or read on for an overview of what employers need to be thinking about in the run up to returning to the workplace.

 Returning to work: consider the risks